jugmac00/til/github/list-all-open-pull-requests-for-organization.md

 https://github.com/pulls?user=ORG

-Alternatively, you can use the GitHub search, either by clicking the top left search field or entering "/":
+Alternatively, you can use the GitHub search, either by clicking the top left search field or entering "/" and entering the following query:

 ```
 is:pr is:open org:ORG